RobertTalbert/discretecs/MTH325-Fall2022/course-documentation/MTH325-syllabus-F22.md

 - **None of your assignments have point values**, and therefore there is **no partial credit and no averaging**.
 - Instead, assignments have **specifications** which are descriptions of what constitutes "acceptable" work.
 When you submit an assignment, I will evaluate it and simply determine whether it meets the specifications or not.
 - After I evaluate your work, in most cases you will receive **detailed feedback** that will tell you whether your work meets the specifications, and if not, the feedback will tell you what was missing and how you might go about fixing it.
-- Then on almost every piece of work, you will have the chance to **revise or reattempt** the assignment, get more feedback, and so on -- repeating this feedback loop until you are happy with your results.
+- Then on almost every piece of work, you will have the chance to **revise or reattempt** the assignment, get more feedback, and repeat this **feedback loop** until the work meets our specifications.
 - Your course grade is based on **how many important learning tasks you've accomplished** by the end of the semester, using a simple table.
-We make no distinction between someone who can get things right the first time and someone who takes 10 weeks to understand;

-This process, using two-level grading and feedback loops rather than points and averages, is actually how evaluation of work happens in most situations outside of college.
+This process, using specifications and feedback loops rather than points and averages, is actually how evaluation of work happens in most situations outside of college.
 In your future jobs, for example, you'll be reviewed regularly by your manager; it's not a "one and done" situation where you get a point score and that's it, but instead you get 360-degree feedback and coaching on how to improve, and then you act on the feedback.

 I've been using this grading method since 2017, originally in MTH 325 and now in all my classes.
 We do things this way because **learning takes time**, and I believe grading your work based on a single point of data such as a quiz or test and then averaging all of those data is not only inaccurate, but statistically invalid and even unethical.
 Feedback loops are how all human learning takes place.
 So this seems like the best way to do grading.